shinnosukeono/shinnosukeono.github.io/content/post/colourise/index.md

 The AI and algorithm worked much better on the the first batch of higher quality images and there were a few really impressive conversions.
 It struggled a bit with the second set of images which were lower quality with a pixelated appearance due to being scans of printed images.
 I also think the image content didn't help, with it struggling to add colours to the interior and things all just ending up with an average *'brownish'* wash because it did quite well on the exterior images in this batch.

-I've been impressed by what these new tools can do, but they will probably never quite have the accuracy of a lovingly created, historically accurate, manually create colour image.
+I've been impressed by what these new tools can do, but they will probably never quite have the accuracy of a lovingly created, historically accurate, manually colourised image.
 But if you just want a splash of color for a new perspective, then this is great.